TKKim93/APE/README.md

-# Attract, Perturb, and Explore: Learning a Feature Alignment Network for Semi-supervised Domain Adaptation
+# [ECCV 2020] Attract, Perturb, and Explore: Learning a Feature Alignment Network for Semi-supervised Domain Adaptation

 ### Acknowledgment